 Cleaning your home and schooling at home don’t always compliment each other.
 Many parents struggle with balancing having the kids at home with online classes and time to clean and tidy the home.
 And all while the pandemic is ongoing.
 Here you’ll find valuable advice from experts regarding having to learn at home and how to keep your children’s patience from running out (and yours) if suddenly your kids again have to take classes at home.
-We are combining this information with cleaning tips and hacks.
+We are combining this information with cleaning tips and hacks, including premium home cleaning solutions.
 Keep reading!

 Set a designated learning space